Daniel-Rud/fgwqsr/README.md

 <br> The fgwqsr() function has other options too: <br>

-- `data` - should be a data frame object containing variable columnames referenced in model formula (cat vars do not need to be named with i. in columnames)
+- `data` - a data frame object containing variable columnames referenced in model formula (cat vars do not need to be named with i. in columnames).

-- `quantiles` - number of quantiles to quantize the exposure variables in the mixture portion of the model
+- `quantiles` - number of quantiles to quantize the exposure variables in the mixture portion of the model.

 - `n_mvn_sims` - defines resolution for simulated null distribution for group index and single chemical LRTs.
 Default is 10,000.

-- `zero_threshold_cutoff` - defines a .
+- `zero_threshold_cutoff` -

 - `verbose` - Displays messages and progress bar while fitting FGWQSR model.
 Default is TRUE.